sbertrang/redis-distlock/README.md

 ## lock( $resource, $ttl \[ $value \] )

-Acquire the lock for the given resource with the given time to live (in seconds) until the lock expires.
-Without a given value will generate a unique identifier.
+Acquire the lock for the resource with the given time to live (in seconds) until the lock expires.
+Without a value will generate a unique identifier.

 ## release( $lock )